nodi-andy/plc/Readme.md

-``cp src/custom_edit_me.h src/custom.h``
 1. Clone the repository from GitHub ``git clone https://github.com/nodi-andy/plc``
+2. Copy custom file: ``cp src/custom_edit_me.h src/custom.h``
-1. Install platformIO
+3. Install platformIO
-1. Set your local WiFi name and password in `src/custom.h`.
+4. Set your local WiFi name and password in `src/custom.h`.
-1. Set your board in `platformio.ini`.
+5. Set your board in `platformio.ini`.
 Here, `esp32doit-devkit-v1` is used.
-1. Select `esp32doit-devkit-v1` > `Platform` > `Upload Filesystem image` from the PlatformIO menu.
+6. Select `esp32doit-devkit-v1` > `Platform` > `Upload Filesystem image` from the PlatformIO menu.
-1. Select `esp32doit-devkit-v1` > `General` > `Upload and Monitor` from the PlatformIO menu.
+7. Select `esp32doit-devkit-v1` > `General` > `Upload and Monitor` from the PlatformIO menu.
-1. Check the serial monitor for the IP address of your ESP32 (192.168.x.y), and type this address in your browser.
+8. Check the serial monitor for the IP address of your ESP32 (192.168.x.y), and type this address in your browser.

 You should now see the home screen with the toolbox:
 ![image](https://user-images.githubusercontent.com/19575988/226483575-d08071e0-56ef-4dff-9901-b49b5f7c6bd9.png)